volticks/OGLStuff/README.md

 - More precise collision, AABB is not very good at detecting *real* collisions if the shape isnt a perfect rectangle.
   Probably need to use more checks which will come after the AABB check to see if we actually collide.
 - Jumping and falling, will probably be inside the Player class
-- Gravity, for the above and for other stuff
+- Gravity, for the above and for other stuff [X] Kinda done for shapes, need to do something about the glitchy textures tho.
 - Player collision with walls and other objects.
 Also actually finishing the player class.
 - Enemies, or entities other than the player
 - Sprites and model loading, all that jazz